-Starting from January 1, 2016, the interest under the credit facility is payable at the CBR key rate plus 3.5% per year, then starting from April 1, 2016, the interest is payable at the CBR key rate plus 1.5% per year.
-The lender may change the interest rate to the CBR key rate plus 3.5% per year if the borrower fails to obtain similar terms with Gazprombank and VTB Bank.
+Starting from April 1, 2016, the interest under the credit facility is payable at the CBR key rate plus 1.5% per year.
+The lender may change the interest rate to the CBR key rate plus 3.5% per year if Gazprombank and VTB Bank decide to change the interest rate.
 During the grace period, we apply the rate of 8.75% for interest repayment.
 The remaining unpaid interests are being capitalized and paid at the final maturity date.

-Should certain conditions be fulfilled the final maturity date is April 10, 2022.
-In October 2016, the payment of 1.2 billion rubles shall be made.
-The remaining amount is payable in equal monthly installments starting from April 10, 2017 or January 10, 2020 (if the extension from Gazprombank and VTB Bank is obtained).
+The final maturity date is April 10, 2022.
+Pursuant to the settlement agreement with Sberbank which was approved by the court in December 2016, the payment of 1.2 billion rubles shall be made until July 2017.
+The remaining amount is payable in equal monthly installments starting from January 10, 2020.
 The borrower may prepay the loan in full or in part with prior notice to the lender.

-The borrower's obligations under the credit facility agreement are guaranteed by Mechel, Mecheltrans, Mechel Service, Bratsk Ferroalloy Plant, Izhstal, Yakutugol, Korshunov Mining Plant, Southern Kuzbass Coal Company, Mechel Trading and Mechel Mining.
+The borrower's obligations under the credit facility agreement are guaranteed by Mechel, Mecheltrans, Mechel Service, Bratsk Ferroalloy Plant, Izhstal, Yakutugol, Korshunov Mining Plant, Southern Kuzbass Coal Company and Mechel Mining.